ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-The first may be made apparant if we had to refactor our function and change the name of our paramters.
+The first may be made apparent if we had to refactor our function and change the name of our parameters.

 ------
 ```python [4]